-In accordance with FEMA’s February 2005 Pacific guidelines for new coastal studies, Appendix D of the Guidelines and Specification for Flood Hazard Mapping Partners, FEMA is performing a detailed coastal engineering analysis and mapping of the Pacific coast.
+In accordance with FEMA’s Guidelines for Coastal Flood Hazard Analysis and Mapping, FEMA is performing a detailed coastal engineering analysis and mapping of the Pacific coast.
 Using the new guidelines and specification, the coastal Risk MAP study aims to foster collaborative efforts between FEMA, other Federal Agencies, States, tribal, and coastal communities while increasing the understanding of local flood risk, encouraging mitigation efforts, and improving the community’s resilience against flood risks (life, property, and business).

 Composed of five U.S. states (Alaska, California, Hawaii, Oregon, and Washington), the Pacific coast’s tidal shoreline stretches for approximately 40,298 miles through various environments.

 Originally produced in the mid-to late 1970s, many of the current coastal Flood Insurance Rate Maps (FIRMs) are outdated and do not take into consideration the vast changes that have occurred in the Pacific coast’s physical geography within the last 30 years.
 Updated coastal flood studies are necessary to better understand the Pacific coast flood hazards.
 The new FIRMs will incorporate new research methodologies with geo-coded data collected from a consortium of Federal, State, tribal, academic, and private-sector organizations.
 The result will be a comprehensive, scientific, Geographic Information Systems (GIS)-based data set that provides more accurate identification and analysis of Pacific coast flood risks.